-Hence there is no convinced evidence that the 2D-LDA based algorithms could always outperform the 1D-LDA based algorithms if the number of training samples for each class is small, and it also breaks the existing view on this issue [30][37].
+Hence there is no convinced evidence that the 2D-LDA based algorithms could always outperform the 1D-LDA based algorithms if the number of training samples for each class is small, and it also breaks the existing view on this issue [27,28].

-In fact, some experimental results above also agree with some published results [30][33][37][38] that some 2D-LDA based algorithms like "Bilateral 2D-LDA" and "Unilateral 2D-LDA, Right" are reported to always get superior performance to Fisherface.
-However it is not always true due to the experimental results shown on "CMU-Illumination-Frontal", in which images are only purely undergoing illumination.
+In fact, some experimental results above also agree with some published results [21-23,28] that some 2D-LDA based algorithms like "bilateral 2D-LDA" and "unilateral 2D-LDA, right" are reported to always get superior performance to Fisherface.
+However, it is not always true due to the experimental results reported on "CMU-Illumination-Frontal", in which images are only purely undergoing illumination.
 Compared with the published papers, more extensive comparisons have been provided between 1D-LDA and 2D-LDA, by comparing the performances of them depending on the number of discriminant features used and the number of training samples for each class.
 Moreover, some existing views are broken.
-We also find that just a small regularization term could thoroughly enhance the performance of 1D-LDA like Regularized LDA.
-The comparison between Regularized LDA and the 2D-LDA based algorithms has not been reported before.
+In addition, we find that just a small regularization term could thoroughly enhance the performance of 1D-LDA like regularized LDA.
+The comparison between regularized LDA and the 2D-LDA based algorithms has not been reported before.